0xbaaaadf8/chromeos-session/README.md

 # chromeos-desktop

+## Please read this file carefully before using this!
+Some features are not present or are not working properly.
+You should not use the lock function, as anybody can type in something random to get in.

 Basically, this is lightdm-login-chromeos... reborn.

 This project is a fork of a fork of the now-archived lightdm-login-chromeos project: https://github.com/FrobtheBuilder/lightdm-login-chromeos

-I consider this project to be pre-release until I can get a binary from ArnoldTheBat's Chromium OS builds (https://arnoldthebat.co.uk/wordpress/chromium-os/) working, so that it can fix many of the issues listed below.
+I consider this project to be pre-release until I can get the Chromium binary to get information from the system, such as network connections.
+This is probably going to be a long time, as I don't know where to start.

 Additionally, this fork no longer downloads the lastest chromium builds; It downloads a stable build.
-I'll change this decision if it turns out to be a problem.

-## Warning - DO NOT use the lock function in the Chromium OS GUI!
-Anybody can sign in, even if they don't know the password of PIN that you set!
-See the "What doesn't work" section of this README for more details.
+This change was made because the latest versions might bring some changes which prevent the build from running properly.
+I'll revert my decision when this becomes a problem.

+## What does this package do, exactly?

+This project will install the GUI of Chromium OS on "traditional" GNU/Linux sytems, allowing you to get a basic and rough experience of what Chromium OS (and Chrome OS) feels like (with a lot of missing features.)
+I'm saying "traditional" because Chromium OS is quite different than most GNU/Linux distributions (Ubuntu, Debian, PureOS, Fedora, openSUSE, etc.)

+(Screenshots are on the way!)

+## What does this package install?

+When you install this pacakge, a script is run that downloads a stable version of the Chromium browser as a zip archive.
+However, it has a special twist; It's a build of chromium for Chromium OS, which means it contains the GUI you'll see on Chromebooks (and the like.)
+Once the package has been downloaded, it is extracted into /opt/chromeos.
+This is where the Chrome browser resides on a Chromebook (and again, the like.)
+As of writing, three more files are extracted: A script extracted to /usr/bin, an xsesison (desktop environment) file extracted to /usr/share/xsessions, and a application file extracted to /usr/share/applications.
+The first is what gets the Chromium binary properly started for use, and it can be executed by the terminal.
+The second allows the Chromium binary to function as a desktop environment (albeit a lot of problems,) and the third enables starting the Chromium binary without a terminal.

+## There's a "chromeos" directory in my home folder... why is that?

+This is where the Chromium binary stores data, such as Downloads.
+You can safely delete it if you've uninstalled this project.

+## How do I update the Chromium binary?

+Just install a new version of the package.

 ## What is working properly?